-China proposes buying $200 billion of American goods, US officials say
+Did China make a $200 billion trade offer to the US?
+Beijing says no

 "They could redirect their Airbus (EADSF) purchases to Boeing (BA), but its unrealistic for Boeing to have to meet that order book, at least in the short term," Wolf said.

-It's also unclear what the Chinese government is asking for in return.
+And whatever it offers the United States, the Chinese government is likely to want something in return.

-Larry Hu, an economist at investment bank Macquarie, said the Chinese proposal was likely to be dependent on the United States removing restrictions on the export to China of certain advanced American technologies.
+That could include removing restrictions on the export to China of certain advanced American technologies, according to Larry Hu, an economist at investment bank Macquarie.
 But the US government "might not be willing to do that," he added.

-China has also been pressing the United States to lift a crippling ban on the sale of American parts to ZTE (ZTCOF), a big Chinese maker of smartphones and telecommunications equipment.
+China has also been pressing the United States to lift a crippling ban on the sale of American parts to ZTE, (ZTCOF) a big Chinese maker of smartphones and telecommunications equipment.

-Trump said Sunday that he was working on giving ZTE "a way to get back into business, fast," adding that he had instructed the US Commerce Department to "get it done."
+President Donald Trump said Sunday that he was working on giving ZTE "a way to get back into business, fast," adding that he had instructed the US Commerce Department to "get it done."

-The Chinese government welcomed his comments.
-But Trump tweeted Wednesday that "nothing has happened with ZTE except as it pertains to the larger trade deal."
+Thursday's meetings included one in the Oval Office between Trump and Chinese Vice Premier Liu He, the top economic adviser to Chinese President Xi Jinping.

 Related: Trump says 'nothing has happened' with ZTE

-Experts say Beijing is trying to engineer a deal focused on the trade imbalance rather than cede to US pressure over its industrial policies aimed at boosting Chinese high-tech industries.
+The US government has also been pressuring China to change its industrial policies aimed at boosting Chinese high-tech industries.

+Beijing has signaled it's not interested in changing a strategy it views as crucial for developing its economy.
+But US Trade Representative Robert Lighthizer has clearly linked the threat to impose heavy tariffs on at least $50 billion of Chinese products to Beijing's ambitious plans to become a global leader in industries like robotics and electric vehicles.

 "China wants it to just be about the trade deficit.
 They want it to be a numbers issue," Wolf said.

-China has signaled its not interested in changing its industrial policies, which it views as crucial for developing its economy.
-But US Trade Representative Robert Lighthizer has clearly linked the threat to impose heavy tariffs on at least $50 billion of Chinese products to Beijing's ambitious plans to become a global leader in industries like robotics and electric vehicles.
+Related: China wants its top tech firms to bring their shares home

-In another move that appeared designed to defuse tensions, the Chinese Commerce Ministry said Friday it was dropping its investigations into US sorghum exports.
-Beijing had previously accused American farmers of dumping sorghum on its markets and announced last month it would start putting a huge import charge on the crop.
+The Chinese Commerce Ministry's announcement Friday that it is ending its measures against US sorghum exports is likely to come as a relief to American farmers.
+Beijing had previously accused them of dumping the crop, which is typically used to feed animals, on its markets.

-The ministry said Friday that the measures against US sorghum, which is typically used to feed animals, "would affect the cost of living of consumers and are not in line with the public interest."
+The ministry said in statement the heavy import charges it placed on US sorghum last month "are not in line with the public interest."

+Lu, the Foreign Ministry spokesman, said observers shouldn't "over-interpret" the decision on sorghum as being directly related to the trade talks in Washington.

--- Jethro Mullen and Serenitie Wang contributed to this report.
+-- Steven Jiang, Jethro Mullen and Serenitie Wang contributed to this report.